Meet Our Team

 Joanna Drapper fulfils the rules of; Inspection Support, Researcher, Publication management, Website & Media Communications and Freedom of Information (FOI) management.

 Dennis Hunter is seconded from Police Scotland.
-He is Staff Officer to HM Inspectorate of Constabulary in Scotland and is responsible for managing the Staff Office and Inspectorate Support staff.
-He is also the media relations officer and deals with all press enquiries.
+He is Staff Officer to HM Chief Inspector of Constabulary in Scotland and is responsible for managing the Staff Office.
+He is also the media communications officer and deals with all press enquiries.

 Dennis joined HMICS in November 2014.